jaydenseric/Barebones/readme.md

 - Use [JSDoc](http://usejsdoc.org) when writing JS.
 - Don't vendor prefix CSS rules that are on a standards track; [Autoprefixer](https://github.com/postcss/autoprefixer) will take care of it.
 - Don't reset, normalize or otherwise declare styles globally; all variables and rules should be scoped to a component. `html` and `body` are an exception as they form the top `app` component.
+- Only refer to the UI and not content when naming things in `/components`.
+For example, `icon-link` is more versatile than `contact-us-link`.

 ## Helpful projects